 History, Art and Place Intertwined

-In the Catskills, art and history are one in the same, as is the region’s influence on artwork and music created here.
+In the Catskills, art and history are one and the same, as is the region’s influence on artwork and music created here.
 With numerous opportunities for connecting the dots between these elements, art lovers of all kinds will find something to be inspired by.

 See the very locations that inspired Thomas Cole’s breathtaking depictions of waterfalls, inspired Washington Irving's classic tale of Rip Van Winkle and Frederic Church’s incredible landscapes along the Hudson River School Art Trail or at the Thomas Cole National Historic Site, and listen to chamber music as you’ve never heard it before thanks to the acoustics of Maverick Concerts’ 100-year-old concert hall – immersive artistic and cultural experiences are everywhere in the Catskills.